 SPANISH 3H - FL3221(2) - Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Spanish 2, department recommendation.
-This course applies the skills developed in Spanish 1 and 2.
-It explores advanced Spanish language structures and culture in depth.
-Students will be required to complete a selection of activities during the summer preceding the course.
-The pacing and workload of an Honors course in the WL Department is more rigorous.
-This course will prepare students for Spanish 4 Honors.
-Students achieve intermediate-mid proficiency in listening, speaking, reading, and writing.
-This class is conducted entirely in Spanish.

-SPANISH 4 - FL4211(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Spanish 3 or instructor's and department recommendation.
+In this course, students will participate in enrichment activities in addition to the material covered in the regular class.
+Spanish will be used consistently in class with increasing student participation.
+Two novels appropriate to this level are read.
+The students will be required to use some analysis and evaluation related to situations dealing with Spanish-speaking countries.
+Writing skills are emphasized, with a final project in which students compose a book about their lives, covering past, present, and future events.
+SPANISH 4 - FL4211(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Spanish 3.
 In this course, students will expand their knowledge through a variety of media and cultural units utilizing authentic resources.
 This course will prepare students for Spanish 5.
 Students will achieve intermediate-high proficiency in listening, speaking, reading, and writing.
 This class is conducted entirely in Spanish.

-SPANISH 4H - FL4221(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Spanish 3H or instructor's and department recommendation.
+SPANISH 4H - FL4221(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Spanish 3H.
 In this course, students will expand their knowledge through a variety of media and cultural units utilizing authentic resources.
 A selection of activities will be required during the summer preceding the course.
 The pacing and workload of an Honors course in the WL Department is more rigorous.
 This course will prepare students for AP Spanish Language and Culture.
 Students will achieve intermediate-high proficiency in listening, speaking, reading, and writing.
 This class is conducted entirely in Spanish.
 This course precedes AP Spanish Language and Culture.

 SPANISH 5 - FL5113, FL5213 - Jr., Sr., -1 yr., 1 cr. - Prerequisite: Spanish 4 or Spanish 4H.
 This course will continue to refine the four skills of listening, reading, writing and speaking.
 The capstone of this course is the AAPPL test.
 Students who successfully complete this course and meet the requirements set by the State of Illinois will be awarded the Illinois State Seal of Biliteracy.
-This may result in college credit and/ or higher placement in college.
+This may result in college credit and/or higher placement in college.
 This class is conducted entirely in Spanish.

-AP SPANISH LANGUAGE - FL5231(2) - Jr., Sr., - 1 yr., 1 cr. - Prerequisite: Spanish 4 or Spanish 4H and department recommendation.
+AP SPANISH LANGUAGE - FL5231(2) - Jr., Sr., - 1 yr., 1 cr. - Prerequisite: Spanish 4 or Spanish 4H.
 This course will explore the six overarching themes from the College Board in a variety of units.
 A selection of activities will be required during the summer preceding the course.
 Students who successfully complete this course and the AP Spanish Language and Culture examination may receive college credit and/or higher placement in college.
 This class is conducted entirely in Spanish.
 Completion of this course prepares students for the Advanced Placement Examination in Spanish Language in May.